 The benefits of addressable advertising include:

-• Enables advertisers to narrow their scope of targeting to a target demographic using either set-top box data or first-party data.
+- Enables advertisers to narrow their scope of targeting to a target demographic using either set-top box data or first-party data.

-• Deliver more relevant content and messaging, increasing engagement and make viewers more likely to remember and respond to a message
+- Deliver more relevant content and messaging, increasing engagement and make viewers more likely to remember and respond to a message

-• Makes it easier to test different messages while spending less money on wasted inventory space
+- Makes it easier to test different messages while spending less money on wasted inventory space

-Addressable marketing will play a crucial role combating the negative ripple effects caused by a cookieless world for advertisers and marketers alike.
+Addressable marketing will play a crucial role in combating the negative ripple effects caused by a cookieless world for advertisers and marketers alike.

-Trend #3: A Cookieless future for advertisers
+Trend #3: A cookieless future for advertisers

 According to an Invisibly survey, 70% of respondents do not agree with companies tracking them for marketing purposes.
-While many have prepared for a cookieless future, there’s still roughly one third of practitioners who aren’t ready.
+While many have prepared for a cookieless future, there’s still roughly one-third of practitioners who aren’t ready.
 Advertisers will be left having to rely on better targeting methods and in a way get back to basics.
-Well what does that mean?
+Well, what does that mean?

 It means making sure that content aligns with their audiences.
 The pandemic shuffled audiences across the board.
 As a such, brands will have to in a way refabricate for their transformed consumer base and ensure that content aligns with them at every engagement.

-Trend #4: Adding Traditional TV to cross-channel marketing strategies
+Trend #4: Adding traditional TV to cross-channel marketing strategies

 Cross-channel, or multichannel, marketing isn’t necessarily new.
 Marketers have always tried to reach their target audience across multiple channels.
-The ones that achieve success know how to narrow down and focus their efforts on the channels that produce the best results for their brand.
+The ones who achieve success know how to narrow down and focus their efforts on the channels that produce the best results for their brand.

 While there was a shift away from TV, driven by a lack of metrics to validate budgets, that shift has already started to recede.
 And with the move towards a cookieless world, TV will become an opportunity channel for those looking for new channels that are less impacted.
 Combined with addressable TV, the channel can be a nice addition to a cross-channel strategy.